kubernetes-sigs/cluster-api-provider-ibmcloud/docs/trouble_shooting.md

    # kubectl --kubeconfig minikube.kubeconfig log clusterapi-controller-0 -n ibmcloud-provider-system
    ```

-## Cannot create bootstrap cluster if you are using kind.
+## Cannot create bootstrap cluster if you are using kind

 1. Check if kind works well.